Stackclash/5e-vault/5. Mechanics/Bestiary/Plant/Thorny Vegepygmy (MPMM).md

 aliases: ["Thorny Vegepygmy"]
 ---
 # Thorny Vegepygmy
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-253, Volo's Guide to Monsters p.
-197*
+253*

 If a Beast such as a dog or a bear dies from [[5.
 Mechanics/Traps Hazards/Russet Mold (VGM).md|russet mold]], the result is a bestial moldy called a thorny, instead of a bipedal vegepygmy.
 Thornies are less intelligent than other vegepygmies, but they are larger and more ferocious and have thorn-covered bodies.